Purpose

 test_tbl1.CREATE TABLE test_tbl1 (col1 NUMBER PRIMARY KEY, col2 VARCHAR2(20), col3 NUMBER);Create a materialized view log on the

 test_tbl1table.
-Set the DOP for processing the materialized view log to5, and configure the log to record changes to columncol2, including the old and new values before and after each change.
-Configure the log to clear expired records once a day, starting from the current date.CREATE MATERIALIZED VIEW LOG ON test_tbl1 PARALLEL 5 WITH SEQUENCE(col2) INCLUDING NEW VALUES PURGE START WITH current_date NEXT current_date + 1;View the information about the materialized view log on the
+Set the parallelism for processing the materialized view log to5, and specify that the log records changes to thecol2column, including both the old and new values.
+Configure the materialized view log to start from the current date and to clean up expired records every1day.CREATE MATERIALIZED VIEW LOG ON test_tbl1 PARALLEL 5 WITH SEQUENCE(col2) INCLUDING NEW VALUES PURGE START WITH current_date NEXT current_date + 1;View the information about the materialized view log on the

-test_tbl1table to record changes to both columnscol2andcol3.CREATE OR REPLACE MATERIALIZED VIEW LOG ON test_tbl1 PARALLEL 5 WITH SEQUENCE(col2, col3) INCLUDING NEW VALUES PURGE START WITH current_date NEXT current_date + 1;View the information about the materialized view log on the
+test_tbl1table to record changes to thecol2andcol3columns.CREATE OR REPLACE MATERIALIZED VIEW LOG ON test_tbl1 PARALLEL 5 WITH SEQUENCE(col2, col3) INCLUDING NEW VALUES PURGE START WITH current_date NEXT current_date + 1;View the information about the materialized view log on the

 test_tbl1table.DESC mlog$_test_tbl1;The returned result is as follows: